seacode/gmacs/docs/bbrkc_2017/bbrkc.md

 2. **Catch**:
 The domestic RKC fishery began to expand in the late 1960s and peaked in 1980 with a catch of 129.95 million lbs (58,943 t).
-The catch declined dramatically in the early 1980s and remained at low levels during the last three decades.
+The catch declined in the early 1980s and remained at low levels during the last three decades.
 The retained catch in 2015/16 was about 10 million lbs (4,500 t), similar to the catch in 2014/15.
 The magnitude of bycatch from groundfish trawl fisheries has been stable and small relative to stock